kubilaycaglayan/ruby-linter/README.md

 ## It can detect:

 This linter is susceptible to following keywords: **def**, **class**, **module**, **if**, **end**.
-Usage this linter out of this context is not approved.
+Using this linter out of the context is not approved.

 ### Indentation Cop
 Detects indentation with the rules of two spaces indentation.